jccapril/Jeak_iOS_RPC/README.md

 # RPC

-The auto generated swift files for bilu_proto.
+The auto generated swift files for jeak_proto.